nganlinh4/genomic_relatedness_classifier/README.md

 - Model weights are stored under `models/<dataset>/<mode>/mlp.pth` and `cnn.pth`.
 - Per-mode evaluation JSONs are cleaned up after consolidation; the canonical outputs are under `reports/<dataset>/`.
 - The previous dataset-specific scripts and legacy generators were removed in favor of the generalized pipeline.
+- Generated artifacts in `models/` and `reports/` are ignored by git to keep the repo light.

 ### Interpreting results and class imbalance